Our Guided Hikes & Canoe Trips are filling up fast! Reserve your spot today!

 Funding for the Parkers Creek Heritage Trail project has been provided by the Maryland Heritage Area Authority, part of the Maryland Historical Trust in the Maryland State Department of Planning.
 This project is one element within the state-level Southern Maryland Heritage Area.
 In addition, the project received a Seed Grant to participate in the Southern Maryland National Heritage Area.

-Click to download trail map with sign locations and details.
+Click to download map/brochure with sign locations and details.

 Tips for Making Your Day More Enjoyable: